RednibCoding/GDev/README.md

 </p>

 - In the editor you can set up scenes and add entites.
-- In the code editor you write scripts for your scenes and entites in json/javascript syntax
+- In the code editor you can write scripts for your scenes and entites in a json/javascript syntax

-A script file could look like follows:
+A script file could look like as follows:

 <p align="center">
 <img src="doc/sampleScript.png" width="80%">